 Sponsor a Child

-Help give them the future they deserves!
+Help give a child the future they deserve!

 It’s a fact that, without education, it is impossible to break the cycle of poverty.

 Sponsoring a child is not only rewarding for you as a sponsor but helps you to play your part in the fight against poverty through education and empowerment.

 What does it cost?

 For just £25 a month you can sponsor a girl in Sri Lanka or Nepal, giving them an education and helping them achieve their full potential.

 How much of my donation goes to my sponsored girl?